amogha0x00/Digital_Signature_Maker/README.md

     optional arguments:
-        -h, --help     show this help message and exit -a, --auto     make signature with default settings and save it
+        -h, --help     show this help message and exit -a, --auto     make signature with default settings and save it -c COLOR, --color COLOR
+                        Set the color of the Signature, r - red, g - green, b - blue or rgb for white or any other combination.
     It saves 2 images one with white background named '$path_to_image' + '_binary.png'
     And other with transparent background named named '$path_to_image' + '_trans.png'